 Mega projects and investments in Karachi have resulted, on the one hand, in the spiraling cost of land and on the other in the Local Govt.'s plans and some actions off and on for evictions of poor settlements.
 Villages/goths in the periphery of Karachi, fast merging with the city, were mostly at risk.
 Using the mapping/documentation, advocacy, technical support and the activists networking as important tools strengthening community resistance and organization for land tenure, the Secure Housing Support program is ongoing OPP-RTI mapping, advocacy and relationship building has supported the process.
-With OPP-RTI direct support, work in 222 goths is in various stages of land tenure.
+With OPP-RTI direct support, work in 227 goths is in various stages of land tenure.
 Refer details in section 3.

 In Housing the Technical Training Resource Centre (TTRC), the Ujala Taamerati Center (UTC) (based at TTRC, Orangi town), the Tameer Technical Center (TTC), functioning as housing support organisations based in Orangi and Gadap towns, continue to be strengthened.
 TTC & UTC have evolved link to the HSLP.
+A team of 4 youths from Moach Goth, Keamari town has recently been trained on basic drafting (on site training is ongoing) for house improvement in their area.
 Refer details in section 1.7.3 and 5.4.

-The Education program, as a process strengthening the people's schools in the Goths and settlements of Karachi is supporting small schools in physical upgradation, teachers training and organizing the schools savings and credit groups, reaching upto total 654 schools educating more then 87,331 children.
+The Education program, as a process strengthening the people's schools in the Goths and settlements of Karachi is supporting small schools in physical upgradation, (now stopped) teachers training and organizing the schools savings and credit groups, reaching upto total 654 schools educating more then 87,331 children.
 The new focus is on establishing contacts with schools supported earlier thru teachers training.
 While grant support has been discontinued.
 For details refer section 6.

 Women's Saving Program is inspired by the women's saving groups of India, Nepal SriLanka and Phillippines.
-There are 141 saving groups with 3,493 members, have saved total Rs.
-10.155 million.
+There are 106 saving groups with 2,788 members, have saved total Rs.
+9.591 million.
 To strengthen the savings program in Sindh; saving groups formed by OPP-RTI's partner organisations working on sanitation will be focused.
 The women saving program has initiated link with the food security program, motivating them on kitchen gardening.
 Refer details in section 7.

 A new initiative, the Food Security Program has formed link with the women saving and education program.
 It undertakes the training on kitchen gardening.
-6 trainings have been organized for women saving groups participated by 154 women while 3 trainings have been held with 61 teachers and students from Orangi town.
+9 trainings have been organized for women saving groups participated by 243 women while 4 trainings have been held with 146 teachers and students from Orangi town and Moach Goth, Keamari town.
+Vocational training was held this period with members of women saving groups, 16 women were trained on embroidery skills.
+Model implementation of kitchen gardening at the office is also a part of the program; a team has been organized for the activity.